gegelati/gegelati-apps/sfml-flappy-bird/README.md

 ## How to install on Linux

 First make sure that you have SFML 2+ installed.
-Then execute the following commands:
+Then in the root folder of your git directory execute the following commands:

-- `g++ main.cpp -lsfml-graphics -lsfml-window -lsfml-system -lsfml-audio`
+- `mkdir build`
+- `cmake -S . -B build/`
+- `cmake --build . --target <target>`
-- `./a.out`
+- `./<target>`

-or simply use cmake and build the target
-S
+There is 2 possible targets :
+- `flappy-bird_TPG` : Binary used to train a TPG to play flappy-bird.
+- `flappy-bird_playable` : flappy is played by the user.

 ## How to install on Other Systems

 First get rid of your Windows or whatever and obtain a modern GNU+Linux system image from [here](https://manjaro.org/).
 Then go to "How to install on Linux".
 If you insist to keep your non-Linux system, then watch the following tutorials: